Silentsoul04/alt_job/README.md

 Atl Job scrapes a bunch of green/social/alternative websites to send digest of new job postings by email.
 Also generates an Excel file with job postings informations.

 The scraped data include: **job title, type, salary, week_hours, date posted, apply before date and full description**.
-Additionnaly, a set of keywords matches are automatically checked against all jobs and added as a new column.
+Additionnaly, a set of [keywords matches](https://github.com/tristanlatr/alt_job/blob/master/alt_job/pipelines.py) are automatically checked against all jobs and added as a new column.
 (See [screens](https://github.com/tristanlatr/alt_job/blob/master/screens))

 This project is still under construction! 🚧

-### Mailling lists 🔥
+### Job postings mailling lists  🔥

-Implementation of this software

 -  Montréal / Québec:
 [alt_job_mtl](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/alt_job_mtl) Google Group.
 Join to receive a daily digest of new Montréal and Province of Québec job postings.